Optimising quality of life in pancreatic cancer

 Wednesday 10th September 2025, 9.00 – 11.00am via Zoom Webinar

-This session will bring together a panel of experts from across the health professional community to explore the key principles of quality of life, including nutrition, exercise, wellbeing and symptom management
+This session brought together a panel of experts from across the health professional community to explore the key principles of quality of life, including nutrition, exercise, wellbeing and symptom management

 CPD Member certification